Internal vs External Recruitment: A Guide for Small Businesses

 External Recruiting

 External recruiting is when you hire a new employee who does not currently work for you.
-This involves posting your job on a job board or finding your next hire at a career fair and will typically take around one to three months to do.
-However, depending on the skills you need for a particular role, it may take you much longer to fill the position.
+This involves posting your job on a job board or finding your next hire at a career fair, typically taking around one to three months to do.
+However, depending on the skills you need for a particular role, filling the position may take you much longer.

 PROS | CONS |